harttle/liquidjs/docs/source/tutorials/options.md

 ## extname

-**extname** defines the default extname to be appended into filenames if the filename has no extname.
+**extname** defines the default extension name to be appended into filenames if the filename has no extension name.
 Defaults to `''` which means it's disabled by default.
 By setting it to `.liquid`:

 ```liquid
 {% render "foo" %}  there's no extname, adds `.liquid` and loads foo.liquid